amanlai/StableMarriage/README.md

 Gale-Shapley algorithm implies a centralized authority who can match men and women by collecting their preference lists and using them to output a stable matching.

-**Question:** Can a group of men and women reach a stable outcome if they do not in a decentralized way?
+**Question:** Can a group of men and women reach a stable outcome if they match up in a decentralized way?
 In other words, if men and women date each other, break up, date another, break up, etc. out on their own, can they reach a stable matching eventually?

 Roth and van de Vate (1990) answered this question in the affirmative.
-They proved that starting from any unstable matching, there exists a path to stability.
+They proved that starting from any unstable matching, there exists a path to *a* stable matching.
+This result suggests that stable matchings are a natural converging point for two-sided matching problems.
+Note that we are not sure which stable matching will be reached in this decentralized setting, whereas in the Gale-Shapley algorithm, we are very certain which stable matching will be reached.